nnenufar/vowel_beat_detector/README.md

 #  🥁 Vowel Beat Detector 🥁
-This program is based on the beat measurement procedure as described by Cummins &amp; Port (1998).
-A beat is located at (roughly) the midpoint of every local rise in the derivative of the amplitude envelope of a waveform.
-The main script receives audio files as input and outputs arrays with timestamps of the detected beats.

-# Basic procedure
-This is an implementation of the following procedure, taken from Appendix A of Cummins & Port's Rhythmic constraints on stress timing in English (1998):

-> The signal is bandpass filtered using a firstorder Butterworth filter centered at 1000 Hz and having a bandwidth of 600 Hz.
-Because of the shallow skirts of this filter, the net effect is to largely eliminate fricative noise and F0 energy, leaving energy in the formant regions intact.
-Informal trials with a range  of filters indicated that any procedure which achieved these dual goals would suffice.
-The resulting signal is rectified (using absolute values) and smoothed heavily, usually using another first order Butterworth filter, this time as a lowpass filter with a very low cutoff of about 10 Hz.
-The result of this stage is a smooth amplitude envelope.
-A beat is associated with every local rise in this envelope, and is defined as occuring at the point in time midway between the points where the local rise is 10% and 90% complete.
-This is similar to the heuristic used in Scott (1993), and serves to remove the effect of very gradual on- and offsets.
+This repository provides tools to analyze speech rhythm based on durational and spectral approaches:
+* Vowel onset (beat) locations
+* Low-frequency (amplitude envelope) spectrum

 # Functionality
 The `beat_detector` module provides the `BD` class.
-Objects created by instantiating this class can be configured with respect to filter design and peak detection properties and offer the base method for vowel beat detection.
-Additionally, it is possible to plot the byproducts of the procedure and play the filtered audio.
+Objects created by instantiating this class can be configured with respect to filter design and onset detection properties and offer the base method for rhythmic feature extraction.
+Additionally, it is possible to plot the byproducts of the procedure and play the filtered audios.

 # Usage
 1. **Clone this repository and install dependencies**